Lukas Görtler

 Lukas Maria Görtler (born 15 June 1994) is a German professional footballer who plays as a midfielder or forward for Swiss Super League club St. Gallen.

-Club career
+Career

 Görtler joined Bayern in 2014, having previously been playing for Eintracht Bamberg.
 On 2 May 2015, he made his debut for first-team in away match against Bayer Leverkusen.

 On 16 June 2015, it was confirmed that Görtler had signed a three-year contract with 2.
 Bundesliga club 1.
 FC Kaiserslautern.

 On 3 August 2017, it was confirmed that Görtler had signed a three-year contract with Eredivisie club FC Utrecht.

 After two seasons with Utrecht, it was announced on 8 July 2019 that Görtler had joined Swiss club FC St. Gallen.
 Having played as forward for most of his career, he was deployed as a central midfielder at St. Gallen.